-Civilization simultaneously asks and answers the question, “Who am I”?
-The cultural story we hear from infancy drums into us who we are and who we should be.
+Civilization simultaneously asks and answers this question, “Who are you?”
+The cultural story we hear from infancy drums into us who we are and/or who we should be.
 Essentially, this is a form of natural brainwashing — natural in that the brainwashers are themselves brainwashed.

-Because the story is essentially arbitrary, we spend our lives striving to find our proper role.
-How well each of us succeeds probably affects our mental health a great deal.
+Because a cultural story is essentially arbitrary, we spend our lives striving to find our proper role, our niche in culture’s hierarchy.
+How well each of us succeeds affects mental health and happiness greatly.
 Now, contrast this cultural-narrative induced self-identity with the ancestral old way that existed prior to the agricultural revolution.

 The old way

-In hunter-gatherer times, people gathered a natural and deeper sense of who they were through a life-long coexistence with their tribe mates.
-That intimate experience silently and intuitively instilled a sense of self from infancy onward.
-Tribe mates among the Bushmen hunter-gathers of the Kalahari exemplified this up until the middle of the last century.
+In hunter-gatherer times, people acquired an intuitive deep sense of who they were through a life-long coexistence with their tribe mates.
+That intimate experience naturally instilled a secure sense of self from infancy onward.
+Tribe mates among the hunter-gathers of the Kalahari exemplified this up until the middle of the last century.

 The Marshall family, (google [Lorna Marshall]) lived among and wrote about the previously unstudied !Kung people of the Kalahari Desert beginning in 1950.
-This excerpt from daughter Elizabeth Marshall’s book (1), The old way: a story of the first people, puts it succinctly.
+This excerpt from daughter Elizabeth Marshall’s book (1), The Old way: A story of the first people, describes this secure tribal bond well.

 “The [Ju/wasi] are extremely dependent emotionally on the sense of belonging and companionship,” wrote my mother.
 “Separation and loneliness are unendurable to them.
 I believe their wanting to belong and be near is actually visible in the way families cluster together in an encampment and in the way they sit huddled together, often touching someone, shoulder against shoulder, ankle across ankle.
 Security and comfort for them lie in their belonging to their group free from the threat of rejection and hostility.”(1)